Hiring a 1099 vs a W2 employee to meet your business needs has advantages, disadvantages and legal implications.

-Technological innovations, the evolution of the employer relationship, and the rise of independent workers are just a few key elements contributing to the evolving workforce landscape.
-Today, human resources professionals, executives, and enterprise managers are confronted with an expanding menu of choices for engaging talent and managing how work gets done.
+Technological innovations, a changing employer-employee relationship, and the rise of independent workers are just a few of the big trends shaping our evolving workforce landscape.
+Human resources professionals, executives, and enterprise managers are being confronted with an expanding menu of choices for engaging talent and managing how work gets done.
 Organizations no longer simply have to find the right person for the job, but they must also consider the best type of workforce model.
-Increasingly, those discussions involve the decision between engaging traditional W-2 employees or 1099 independent contractors.
+Increasingly, those discussions involve the decision between engaging traditional W-2 employees vs 1099 independent contractors.

 While the hourly calculated reimbursement for independent contractors may be significantly higher than that for traditional employees, at the end of the day, independent contractors often result in less overall spend.
 Because independent contractors are responsible for paying both the employer and employee portion of Social Security and Medicare (FICA), organizations are not responsible for this costly and administratively time-consuming expense.
 For a traditional employee, employers are responsible for paying half of the 12.4% Social Security tax and half of the 2.9% Medicare tax.

 In addition to initial tax savings involved, independent contractors are typically ineligible for employee benefits such as health and workers’ compensation insurance, further decreasing overall spend.
-As of December 2017, the Department of Labor estimates that benefits are valued, on average, at nearly 32% of salary.
+As of June 2021, the Department of Labor estimates that benefits are valued, on average, around 38% of salary.

 Flexibility can be a strong determining factor in choosing whether to engage 1099 or W-2 talent.
 If your organization has seasonal highs or lows, or if you require specialized talent for a specific project, the staffing flexibly of independent contractors may be beneficial.
 Keep in mind that in most states, at-will policies allow employers to terminate the working relationship at any time for any reason, but an employer’s ability to terminate a working relationship with an independent contractor may be governed by the contract you create with the independent contractor.